Including genres, word counts, and lots of examples!

 Firstly, what is classified as a children’s book?
 It may surprise you that it covers books for ages 0 all the way to 18.
 So YA (young adult) books also fall in the children’s book category.

 These are guidelines.
 If you search, you’ll see the descriptions of these groups vary from website to website, but not greatly.

 You’re probably clear on if your book is for young children or teenagers, but let’s go into the more specific subdivisions.

 The different age groups and types of books for each

-- Newborn to age 4: Picture books in the form of board books and soft books
+- Newborn to age 4: Picture books in the form of board and soft books

 - Ages 2–5: Early picture books

-- Ages 5–8: Picture books, coloring and activity books and novelty books
+- Ages 5–8: Picture books, coloring, activity and novelty books

 - Ages 4–8: Early (easy) readers

 - Ages 6-9: First chapter books and graphic novels